sofyak0zyreva/convolution/README.md

 ## ✨ Features

 - Sequential and parallel convolution
 - Interactive CLI tool for applying filters to images
 - Performance benchmarking and analysis
 - Predefined filters
 - Support for user-supplied or built-in test images
+- Convolve several images at once using sequential or asynchronous pipeline

 ## Built-in Filters